ramrom/rams_dot_files/cheatsheets/apple_osx_ios_cheatsheet.md

 - `launchctl` - the cli tool that talks to `launchd`, which control apples background daemons(aka services)
     - see list of daemons - `launchctl list`
     - e.g. start/stop dockerdameon `sudo launchctl stop com.docker.docker`
+- `spctl` - controls Gatekeeper, which is the security system that checks if an app is signed by a trusted developer
+    - `spctl --status` - check if Gatekeeper is enabled
+    - `spctl --master-disable` - disable Gatekeeper
+    - `spctl --master-enable` - enable Gatekeeper

 ## LAUNCHD
 - `launchd` is a management system which control apples background daemons(aka services)